 These responses (and the crisis itself) have had significant short term, and potentially lasting, impacts on the competitive position of various financial institutions.
 Non-bank investment vehicles (finance companies, managed funds etc) have suffered outflows, partly due to nervous investors being attracted to Government guaranteed deposits, but also reflecting the desire to avoid further losses on risky investments in such a bear market environment.
 Hedge funds (and others) using trading strategies based on taking short positions have found their business models undermined by bans on short selling.
-There have also been concerns raised about whether the policies which have been used to assist financial institutions and markets have adequately mitigated the real sector effects of the GFC.
-In particular, while various policy actions have restored financial market liquidity and enabled financial institutions to restore their balance sheet and capital positions, this "deleveraging" has been at the expense of credit availability to the real sector.

-(i) Provide/expand official facilities (repos, discount window, lender of last resort) for institutions to borrow against the security of assets in the A2 category, thereby avoiding forced sales at depressed prices - enabling A2 assets to be exchanged for A1 cash assets to meet possible declines in Official purchases of assets in the A1 or A2 categories at "non-fire-sale" prices - enabling purchase (ii) of A1 cash assets to meet possible declines in (outflows of) D. (iii) Introduce securities lending arrangements enabling institutions to lend A2 assets in exchange for A1 assets which can be sold to meet temporary liquidity needs such as declines in D Purchases of A3 assets at "fair" prices to be subsequently managed by some official entity, (iv) removing toxic assets and creating a "good" bank - exchanging A1 assets for A3 with no change in Subsidise/partner with private sector purchasers of A3 assets to remove toxic assets and create a (v) "good" bank - exchanging A1 assets for A3, with increase in E due to subsidy involved (vi) Provide asset value insurance over A3 assets, protecting the institution against the effects of extreme reductions in their realizable value - underwriting value of A3 Provide assistance to borrowers/issuers of securities (sub-prime mortgagees, car producers) in the (vii) A_3 category - increasing the fair/market value of those A_3 assets.
-Provide credit guarantees on new commercial loans made by financial institutions (although this is (viii) primarily focused on expanding economic activity) - underwriting value of some of A2, A3 Encourage development of exchange traded markets for securities and derivatives to improve (ix) valuation and reduce counterparty risk (although this does little to resolve problems associated with existing positions in heterogeneous, non-standard, securities and derivatives) - reducing risk of declines in value of A2 etc. Use monetary policy to lower interest rates and increase the market value of fixed rate securities (x) (and net wealth increases for those institutions with positive duration gap - assets of longer duration than liabilities) - increasing value of A1 and A2 and thus E Require shareholders to contribute more equity capital - increasing E (and A1) (xi) (xii) Provide Government funding by way of preference share capital or hybrid securities - increasing P (and A_1) Provide Government funding by way of equity capital (partial or full nationalization) - reducing (xiii) risk of outflows of D or B which now become liabilities of the government.
-Guarantee deposits up to some level, and possibly other debt securities newly and/or previously (xiv) issued by the institution (for a fee) - removing risk of outflows of D (or B).
-Allow institutions to adopt accounting techniques which disguise the possible decline in equity (xv) value -allowing publication of higher values of A and thus E than market prices imply Freeze, for some period, redemptions by depositors and other liability holders ("bank holidays") -(xvi) preventing outflows of D (or B) Impose "haircuts" on depositors/creditors (partial, possibly reversible subject to institution (xvii) solvency, conversion of claim to an equity stake) - converting some of D to E Arrange a merger with a stronger institution (which ideally places a high value on the franchise (xviii) acquired), by paying some compensation for the negative NPV nature of the transaction so that equity of the merged institution is positive (E>0) Impose restrictions on short-selling to prevent negative equity price movements weakening (xix) confidence in the institution and inducing outflows of deposits (D) Operate a policy of forbearance, in the hope that the institution will recover and an increase in the (xx)value of A2 and A3 assets will restore E>0 Allow failure of the institution - such that holders of D, B and P incur losses due to asset value (xxi)

-TABLE 2: Financial Crisis - Regulatory Responses
+(i) Provide/expand official facilities (repos, discount window, lender of last resort) for institutions to borrow against the security of assets in the A2 category, thereby avoiding forced sales at depressed prices. (ii) Official purchases of assets in the A_1 or A_2 categories at "non-fire-sale" prices. (iii) Introduce securities lending arrangements enabling institutions to lend A 2 assets in × / exchange for A_1 assets which can be sold to meet temporary liquidity needs (iv) Purchases of A_3 assets at "fair" prices to be subsequently managed by some (1) official entity, removing toxic assets and creating a "good" bank. (v) Subsidise/partner with private sector purchasers of A_3 assets to remove toxic assets and create a "good" bank (vi) Provide asset value insurance over A_3 assets, protecting the institution against the (1) effects of extreme reductions in their realizable value (vii) Provide assistance to borrowers/issuers of securities (sub-prime mortgagees, car (11) (:::) producers) in the A_3 category which increases the fair/market value of those assets. (viii) Provide credit guarantees on new commercial loans made by financial institutions ( ,) (although this is primarily focused on expanding economic activity) (ix) Encourage development of exchange traded markets for securities and derivatives to improve valuation and reduce counterparty risk (although this does little to resolve problems associated with existing positions in heterogeneous, non- standard, securities and derivatives) (x) Use monetary policy to lower interest rates and increase the market value of fixed rate securities (and net wealth increases for those institutions with positive duration gap - assets of longer duration than liabilities) (xi) Require shareholders to contribute more equity capital (xii) Provide Government funding by way of preference share capital or hybrid securities (xiii) Provide Government funding by way of equity capital (partial or full nationalization) (xiv) Guarantee deposits up to some level, and possibly other debt securities newly and/or previously issued by the institution (for a fee). (xv) Allow institutions to adopt accounting techniques which disguise the possible decline in equity value (xvi) Freeze, for some period, redemptions by depositors and other liability holders ("bank holidays") (xvii) Impose "haircuts" on depositors/creditors (partial, possibly reversible subject to institution solvency, conversion of claim to an equity stake) (xviii) Arrange a merger with a stronger institution (which ideally places a high value on the franchise acquired), by paying compensation for the negative NPV nature of the transaction (xix) Impose restrictions on short-selling to prevent negative equity price movements weakening confidence in the institution (xx) Operate a policy of forbearance, in the hope that the institution will recover (xxi) Allow failure of the institution TAB TABLE 2: Financial Crisis - Regulatory Responses